The House of Fear (1945 film)

-The House of Fear is a 1945 crime film directed by Roy William Neill.
-It is loosely based on the 1891 short story "The Five Orange Pips" by Arthur Conan Doyle, and features the characters Sherlock Holmes and Dr. Watson.
-It is the 10th film of the Rathbone/Bruce series.
+The House of Fear is a 1945 Sherlock Holmes crime horror film starring Basil Rathbone and Nigel Bruce.
+Directed by Roy William Neill, it is loosely based on the 1891 short story "The Five Orange Pips" by Arthur Conan Doyle.
+It is the 10th film of the Rathbone/Bruce collaboration as Holmes and Dr. Watson.

 Plot

-Sherlock Holmes is visited by Mr. Chalmers (Gavin Muir), an insurance agent with a strange tale.
+Sherlock Holmes is visited by Mr. Chalmers, an insurance agent with a strange tale.
 Seven single men, calling themselves the "Good Comrades", live together in the remote Scottish castle of Drearcliffe House, near the village of Inverneill.
 Recently one of the "Good Comrades" received a strange message, an envelope containing nothing but seven orange pips (seeds).
 That night, he was murdered and his body horribly mutilated.
 A few days later, a second envelope was delivered, this time containing six pips, and the recipient also died mysteriously soon afterwards, his battered corpse being recovered from the base of the cliffs.
 Chalmers holds £100,000 of life insurance policies on the seven men, and suspects that one is systematically murdering the others in order to collect the money, and begs Holmes to investigate.

-Holmes and Dr. Watson arrive at the scene only to find another murder has occurred.
-His body is burned to a crisp.
+Holmes and Dr. Watson arrive at the scene only to find another murder has occurred, its body burned to a crisp.
 Inspector Lestrade also arrives to investigate.
-Despite Holmes' best efforts, three more deaths occur, each time leaving the victim's body unrecognizable.
-Meanwhile, the local tobacconist Alec MacGregor writes a message to Lestrade, which unfortunately was already opened and resealed before it arrived in the inspector's possession.
-Holmes and Lestrade went to MacGregor's shop to find out what's going on, only to find that the tobacconist was shot in the back before they got there.
+Despite Holmes' best efforts three more deaths occur, each time leaving the victim's body unrecognizable.
+Meanwhile, the local tobacconist Alec MacGregor writes a message to Lestrade, which already had been opened and resealed before it arrived in the inspector's possession.
+Holmes and Lestrade went to MacGregor's shop to investigate, only to learn the tobacconist was shot in the back before they got there.

-Lestrade jumps to the obvious conclusion that the last surviving member, Bruce Alastair (Aubrey Mather), murdered all the others.
-However, after Watson goes missing, Holmes has deduced the truth and leads Lestrade (and Alastair) to a secret room where all the "Good Comrades" — alive and well — are hiding with Watson tied up.
+Lestrade jumps to the obvious conclusion that the last surviving member, Bruce Alastair, murdered all the others.
+However, after Watson goes missing, Holmes has deduced the plot behind it all and leads Lestrade (and Alastair) to a secret room where all the "Good Comrades" are hiding and Watson is tied up.
 Holmes explains that Alastair was the victim of a plot to frame him for murder and collect the insurance money by the other six.
-The six "Good Comrades" murdered MacGregor because he never believed in ghosts and spotted one of them alive on the beach; the message he sent to Lestrade was his death warrant.
+MacGregor had been murdered because he had spotted one of them alive on the beach.